Hospitality & Tourism

 The foundation: the Company Brain.
 We started by making the organisation's knowledge searchable.
 Processes.
 Conservation guidelines.
 Event protocols.
 Guest experience standards.
 Operational history.
 The decisions that shaped how things run today.
 All of it captured, structured, and made available to the whole team in plain English.

-This isn't a document library.
-It's a system that understands questions.
-A staff member can ask "what's the procedure for a venue hire enquiry over £5,000?" and get an answer from the organisation's own records — not a generic response from the internet.
+This is a system that understands questions and gives real, useful answers and guidance.
+It's not just a document library.
+A staff member can ask "what's the procedure for a venue hire enquiry over £5,000?" and get an answer from the organisation's own records, not a generic response from the internet.

 That proved the platform worked.
 More importantly, it proved to the team what was possible.
-And they know the operation better than we do — that's where the next ideas came from.
+They know the operation better than we do.
+That's where the next ideas came from.

 What the full operating system looks like

-We're now twelve months into building the full system.
+As we partner with clients like the Mount, OS Expansion allows the system to compound.
 Monthly workshops with the senior team.
-New intelligent workflows going live, one after another, as the team identifies the next problem worth solving.
+New Intelligent Workflows going live, one after another, as the team identifies the next problem worth solving and creating value for their visitors.

-The Company Brain grows with the organisation.
+The operating system grows with the organisation.
 Every new process added means every future workflow is smarter.
 The connections mean the team works from one place instead of ten.
-And because the system is built on the estate's own context — its specific knowledge, its specific history — it does things that generic AI tools simply can't.
+And because the system is built on the estate's own context (its specific knowledge, its specific history) it does things that generic AI tools simply can't.

 What this means for hospitality and tourism businesses